Briefly about yourself: artist, poet

 What projects are you working on today?

 Today I do not like the word "project".
 I take life every day, it's just my way of breathing.
-Now I'm experiencing the experience of co-production and I'm taking away many new things with my muse and my friend Gala.
+Now I'm experiencing the experience of co-creation and I'm taking away many new things with my muse and my friend Gala.
 I also work on a series of still lives and over drawings to the third poetic collection.